 Surface treatment has significant importance in enhancing the durability and performance of materials.
-One of the most commonly used surface treatments is nickel plating, which involves depositing a layer of nickel on a metal substrate to improve its properties.
+One of the most commonly used surface treatments is plating, which involves depositing a layer on a metal substrate to improve its properties.
+Electroless nickel Plating is one of the most popular ones.
 In recent years, electroless nickel plating has gained popularity due to its numerous advantages over traditional nickel plating.

 In this article, we will explore the technical perspective of electroless nickel plating, including its advantages, process, applications, maintenance, misconceptions, and future.

 Introduction to Nickel Plating and Electroless Nickel Plating